Ares16x16/m3u8-download/README.md

-# Sakurazaka Audio Downloader
+# Audio Downloader m3u8

 A tool specifically designed to download and convert Brightcove audio files to MP3 format.

 ## Description

 This tool helps you download audio content from Brightcove media streams.
-It converts m3u8 streams to MP3 audio files, particularly optimized for downloading "感謝祭Voice" content from Sakurazaka46 official website or similar sources.
+It converts m3u8 streams to MP3 audio files, particularly optimized for downloadin content.

 ## Prerequisites